ryanhellyer/disable-emojis/readme.txt

 This plugin disables the new WordPress emoji functionality.

 Note: Emoticons will still work and emoji's will still work in browsers which have built in support for them.
-This plugin simply removes the extra code bloat used to add support for emoji's in older browswers.
+This plugin simply removes the extra code bloat used to add support for emoji's in older browsers.

 == Installation ==